brenordv/rusted-toolbox/crates/tool-aiignore/readme.md

 This tool is similar to [gitignore](../tool-gitignore/readme.md), but simpler and focused on keeping AI out of things it shouldn't see.

-I think it works well enough for now, but this will definitely need to evolve, since every day a brand-new shiny AI tool appears in the wild.
+I think it works well enough for now, but this will definitely need to evolve, since every day, a brand-new shiny AI tool appears in the wild.

 ## What It Does